 Unfortunately, this is quite common online in most areas.

-With Restore Privacy, all VPNs are reviewed independently and we are never paid to conduct a review or test the service.
+With Restore Privacy, all products/services are reviewed independently and we are never paid to conduct a review or test the service.

 No paid advertising

 Restore Privacy does not accept payment for advertising.

 Just like with paid reviews, paid advertising would create bias and an obvious conflict of interest.

 If this website was dependent on revenue from paid advertising, and we found massive problems with our advertiser’s product, what are the chances of that information being published?

 It is for this reason that we will not have any advertising on this website:

 - NO advertising!